Are you interested in continuing your journey from Ukraine?

-If you are caring for a child who is not your biological or legally adopted child, there will be special procedures undertaken by UNHCR Child Protection team to determine what is in the best interest of this child.
-If it is confirmed that onward travel is the best for the child and your family, the process will also ensure that the necessary documentation is in place for all of you to travel.
+If you are caring for a child who is not your biological or legally adopted child, UNHCR’s Child Protection Unit will conduct an assessment to determine what is in the best interests of the child.
+This assessment will include an interview with you, the child, all adult family members who live with you, and, in most cases, the child’s parents.
+If it is determined that the trip is in the best interest of the child and your family, the EU+ Air Transfer program will support you to ensure that all necessary documents for your trip are in place.

 In preparation for this you should collect as many of the following documents as possible:

-- If you are related to the child, any documents you have that prove you are related to the child (i.e. birth certificates, marriage certificates or passports that prove the relationship between your family and the child);
+- If you are related to the child, any documents that prove your family relationship (i.e., birth certificates, marriage certificates or passports that prove the relationship between your family and the child);

-- Parental approval for the child to travel with you.
-If possible, this should be signed by a notary, but if not possible, it should be signed by both parents and have someone witness the document.
-This should include the name and ID of the child, the name and ID of the parents, the name and ID of the person who the child is travelling with and the signature of the parents.
-If you cannot get both parents to sign, have one parent sign the letter.
+- Parental permission for the child to travel with you (power of attorney).
+If possible, this document should be notarized, but if this is not possible, the signatures of both parents and a third-party witness will be enough.
+The document must contain the name and ID number of the child, the names and ID numbers of the parents, the name and ID number of the person with whom the child is traveling and the signatures of both parents.
+If both parents cannot sign the document, ask one parent to sign the letter.